Life, and recovery, are multi-leveled dynamics. There

 us we cannot change how we react in the situations that stimulate memories

-of those incidents - cannot defuse and disempower the reactive buttons
+of those incidents - cannot defuse and disempower the reactive buttons that

-that have been running our lives."
+have been running our lives."

-It is vitally important to start sifting through
+It is vitally important to start sifting

-how it is connected to our childhood, we are not seeing reality clearly.
+for how it is connected to our childhood, we are not seeing reality clearly.

 As long as you are looking at your last relationship from the perspective